NACA Board of Directors

 Janice Dearman, an enrolled member of the Cherokee Nation, serves as the Sr. Director of Diversified Business Programs for Cherokee Nation Businesses, LLC, and is responsible for management oversight of CNB business entities in various Federal and commercial Diversity Programs.
 Cherokee Nation Businesses is the economic engine of the Cherokee Nation, one of the nation's largest Indian tribes with over 300,000 members.
 CNB owns companies in the gaming, hospitality, personnel services, distribution, manufacturing, telecommunications and environmental services industries.
 Dearman worked for several Cherokee Nation Industries’ managed companies before transitioning to the parent company, serving as Proposal Coordinator, Director of Contract Administration and VP of Military Services.
 Prior to working for CNB and CNI, she served for two decades in public education.
 Dearman holds a Juris Doctorate from the University of Nevada-Las Vegas, a Master’s degree in Administration and a Bachelor’s degree in Secondary Education from Northeastern State University, Tahlequah, Oklahoma.

-Senior Vice President, Corporate Affairs, Afognak Native Corporation
+Director of Corporate Affairs, Afognak Native Corporation

 Kip Ritchie, Director